donno2048/snake/docs/template.md

 It's {size} bytes.

 How little is {size} bytes?
-Well, this line of text weights more than 70 bytes.
+Well, this line of text weighs more than 70 bytes.

 And so does this arbitrary sequence of emojis: 👩🏼‍❤️‍💋‍👨🏼🧔🏽‍♀️👩🏼‍❤️‍💋‍👨🏼